-I'm born and grown in London.
-The first time I stepped on a stage I was 11 years old at Hammersmith Palais with Delroy Wilson, the Melodians, Alton Ellis, Dobby Dobson, Ken Boothe, John Holt.
-I sang I'm Still In Love and I shut down the whole building with that one song.
+I'm born and grown in Lonon a stage I was 11 years old at Hammersmith Palais with Delroy Wilson, the Melodians, Alton Ellis, Dobby Dobson, Ken Boothe, John Holt.
+I sang I'm Still In Love building with that one song.
 When the people started clapping and going "Waay!"
 I said "Wow, I could get used to this!" (laughs).
 That was your first show?